ioverho/morph_tag_lemmatize/README.md

 # References

-[^UDPipe2 CONLL]: Straka, M. (2018, October).
+<a name="udpipe2conll">1</a>: Straka, M. (2018, October).
 UDPipe 2.0 prototype at CoNLL 2018 UD shared task.
 In Proceedings of the CoNLL 2018 Shared Task: Multilingual Parsing from Raw Text to Universal Dependencies (pp. 197-207).

-[^UDPipe2 SIGMORPHON]: Straka, M., Straková, J., & Hajič, J. (2019).
+<a name="UDPipe2SIGMORPHON">1</a>: Straka, M., Straková, J., & Hajič, J. (2019).
 UDPipe at SIGMORPHON 2019: Contextualized embeddings, regularization with morphological categories, corpora merging. arXiv preprint arXiv:1908.06931.

-[^UDPipe2 EvaLatin]: Straka, M., & Straková, J. (2020).
+<a name="UDPipe2EvaLatin">1</a>: Straka, M., & Straková, J. (2020).
 UDPipe at EvaLatin 2020: Contextualized embeddings and treebank embeddings. arXiv preprint arXiv:2006.03687.